fvaleri/strimzi-debugging/sessions/006/README.md

 > [!WARNING]
 > Don't use Minikube, as it uses hostpath volumes that do not enforce storage capacity.

-First, use [session1](/sessions/001) to deploy a Kafka cluster on Kubernetes.

 For the sake of this example, we deploy the Kafka cluster reducing the volume size.

 ```sh